Some questions on measuring impact

 Isn't “impact” too vague a concept to measure?

-When a child visits the University Museum, and ten years later chooses to study at Utrecht University, it is impossible to prove one thing led to the other.
 It's very difficult to prove for individual public engagement activities how they contribute to societal impact over a longer term, because so many other factors play a role as well.
 What you can show, however, is how a public engagement activity has an impact on its participants.
 Madelijn Strick, researcher at Social and Behavioural Sciences, very clearly explains this in this video, reporting on our first attempt at an impact measurement at the science festival Betweter Festival (in Dutch):

 How can you measure impact?